COMP311/lab-0/README.md

 In this file, you'll slightly enhance the previous circuit.
 Specifically, create a circuit that acts like a "mechanical AND gate", where the LED turns on only if both switches are in the closed position.
 You need only add wires (i.e., wire the two switches in series).
 Don't use any logic gates or any additional components.

 Don't delete or rename the switches (moving them is fine, though unnecessary).
-The test case component requires the switches to be named `switch1` and `switch2`.
+The test cases require the switches to have the specific given names.

 <details>
   <summary>Click here for instructions if you've already deleted or renamed the switches</summary>

 If you have already deleted or renamed the switches, then either revert changes in your repo (`git restore .`) or add the switches back.

 If you decide to add the switches back, the Switch component can be found at Components > Switches > Switch.
-Additionally, right-click a switch, select "Advanced", check "Switch behaves like an input", and name it `switch1`.
-Do the same for the other switch, but name it `switch2`.
+Additionally, right-click a switch, select "Advanced", check "Switch behaves like an input", and name it `switch_0`.
+Do the same for the other switch, but name it `switch_1`.

 </details>